wardvisual/microservices-nestjs/README.md

 ## Usage

 The application provides two services: `admin` and `user`. `admin` is responsible for sending messages to `user` via a RabbitMQ message queue.
+`admin` uses MySQL as its database and `user` uses MongoDB as its database.
 You can test the communication between the services by sending a message to `admin` and observing the message being received by `user`.

 ## Note

-This is just an example, you can use this as a starting point to build your own microservices with NestJS and RabbitMQ.
+This is just an example, you can use this as a starting point to build your own microservices with NestJS, RabbitMQ, and multiple databases.
+Make sure to update the database credentials accordingly before running the application.

 ## License